grellyd/grellyddotcom/content/_index.md

 You can find me as **@grellyd** most places online.

 I've worked for [1Password](https://1password.com/) since March 2019, holding a few different roles and titles.
-Throughtout, I've been a backend focused developer specalizing in provisioning, identity, and access management.
+Throughout, I've been a backend focused developer specializing in provisioning, identity, and access management.

 This site is a perpetual work in progress.
 For now, take a look at my [resume](/resume), peek at my [writing](/writing) or read more [about me](/about).